davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 > 2. **Eliminate any peer which isn't responding to heartbeat requests.** All nodes are online and heartbeat requests, so no IDs are eliminated; every node finishes this step with the full original list: $(1, 2, 3, 4, 5)$
 > 3. **Pick the lowest remaining node ID.** Every node picks $1$

 Now node 1 is the leader.
-The RPC algorithm begins running as we described previously:
+It will manage all get and set calls and take care of replicating the variable to all followers:

 DIAGRAM